ayyappadasrajagopal/raspberrypi_setup_python/README.md

 #### you can run it with command python3 follwed by the name of file (eg: abc.py)

-## Some of the weel knwon pyhton packages are listed below:
+## Some of the well known pyhton packages are listed below:
 🧰 Categories & Description
 🧮 Scientific Computing & Math